Home » Exploratory Advising

 Understanding the process of making well-informed decisions and discovering who you are is essential to getting started.
 Invest in yourself, put in the time and effort required to determine your interests, values, skills, and goals and match them with your educational aspirations.
 In the end, the decision you make is your own!

-The AALC advisors can assist you by providing you with the tools and resources to ensure you succeed; begin by completing the following recommended steps:
+The SSA advisors can assist you by providing you with the tools and resources to ensure you succeed; begin by completing the following recommended steps:

 - Exploring Who You Are